Tire Recycling Reduces Harmful Emissions

 Study Overview of Results from 2017 – 2020

 The LCA study looks through a lens of six environmental impacts, including: global warming (climate change), smog, air particulates (human health particulates), acidification, ozone depletion, and air and water eutrophication.
 Results show how a TDP fares, in each of these categories, when compared to the life cycle impacts of its respective displaced material.
 Results also show how each TDP compares with another when it comes to ecological impacts.
 For each of these ecological impacts, the magnitude of avoided impacts in Ontario were at least twice the magnitude of those where new materials were used, with scores for climate change/global warming, human health (air) particulates and acidification being particularly favourable.

-The six impact categories used in the study measured the emission impacts of tire recycling activities, in comparison to the emissions that would have been created if making the same TDP from new/raw materials:
+The six impact categories used in the study measured the emission impacts of tire recycling activities, in comparison to the emissions that would have been created if making the same TDP from new/raw materials in 2020: